chihchun/oh-my-zsh/CONTRIBUTING.md

 Please [do not](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes#dont-send-us-your-theme-for-now)
 send themes for now.

-Please be so kind as to [search](#use-the-search-luke) for any pending, merged or rejected Pull Requests covering or related to what you want to add.
+Please be so kind as to [search](#use-the-search-luke) for any pending/merged/rejected PR covering or related to what you want to add.

 If you find one, try it out and work with the author on a common solution.